-If you move to another country, be sure to contact Polaris Customer Assistance and the customs department of the destination country before you move.
+If you move to another country, be sure to contact POLARIS Customer Assistance and the customs department of the destination country before you move.
 Vehicles importation rules vary considerably from country to country.
-You may be required to present documentation of your move to Polaris Industries in order to continue your warranty coverage.
-You may also be required to obtain documentation from Polaris Industries in order to register your vehicle in your new country.
+You may be required to present documentation of your move to POLARIS Industries in order to continue your warranty coverage.
+You may also be required to obtain documentation from POLARIS Industries in order to register your vehicle in your new country.
+You should warranty register your vehicle at a local POLARIS dealer in your new country immediately after you move to continue your warranty coverage and to ensure that you receive safety information and notices regarding your vehicle.